Pixel-Fondue/ETEREA_Super_Aligner/README.md

 # ETEREA_Super_Aligner
-A set of pie-menus and pop-overs that allows a very flexible access to a bunch of alignment tools
+A set of pie-menus and pop-overs that allows a very flexible access to a bunch of alignment tools.